darrenbeckley/PlasmaFastLED/README.md

 ## Modifying sample code for your hardware

-Please review the values of the preprocessor definitions at the top of `main.cpp` and adjust accordingly for your board and LEDs before deploying the firmware to your hardware.
-The example values work with the [5m LED wire](https://shop.pimoroni.com/products/5m-flexible-rgb-led-wire-50-rgb-leds-aka-neopixel-ws2812-sk6812?variant=40384556171347) used to test this project.
+Please review the values of the preprocessor definitions at the top of `main.cpp` and adjust accordingly for your board and LEDs before deploying the firmware to your board.
+The example values work with the [Pimoroni 5m LED wire](https://shop.pimoroni.com/products/5m-flexible-rgb-led-wire-50-rgb-leds-aka-neopixel-ws2812-sk6812?variant=40384556171347) used to test this project.

 ## Uploading firmware

-Uploading firmware to RP2040 works differently compared to ESP32, though once everything is configured correctly the process to upload from PlatformIO in VSCode is the same for both.
+Uploading firmware to RP2040 works differently compared to ESP32, though once everything is configured correctly the process to upload from PlatformIO in VS Code is the same for both.

 ### Uploading first build